 - Mediation is a nonbinding guided negotiation session between the parties.
 A neutral mediator will guide the parties through negotiations and into settlements that the parties can agree on.
-If the parties do not agree, the dispute will move forward into litigation or arbitration.
+If the parties do not agree, the dispute will move forward into litigation or mandatory arbitration.

 - Arbitration is a binding process between the parties.
 The parties present their case to a neutral arbitrator, who then decides based on the evidence presented.
 The parties agree to follow this decision.

-Typically, the mediator or arbitrator is a lawyer or other legal practitioner with experience in the field, so in this case, it would likely be a law firm with real estate law experience.
+Typically, the mediator or arbitrator is a lawyer or other legal practitioner with experience in the field, so in this case, it would likely be a law firm with real estate professionals or law experience.

 National Association of Realtors: